LidzDev/SmartPark/Readme.md

 ## Installation Instructions:
+1. Create a project directory, for example `mkdir SmartPark``
-1. ParkingData needs to be installed first.
+2. First ParkingData needs to be installed in the project directory.
 Please follow the detailed instructions from the [Readme]  (https://github.com/LidzDev/ParkingData/Readme.md)
-2. ParkingServer needs to be installed next.
+3. Next install the ParkingServer in the project directory.
 Please follow the detailed instructions from the [Readme]  (https://github.com/Andy-brown87/ParkingServer/Readme.md)
-3. Finally install the app.
+4. Finally install the app in the project directory.
 Please follow the detailed instructions from the [Readme] (https://github.com/DarrenLackie/parking_app_frontend/Readme.md)

 ## How to use it